-At The History Factory, we are constantly witness to the tension that organizations feel between leveraging their history and wanting to set their sights to the future.
-This can be extended to brands, which in many cases are one and the same with their parent organization.
+At The History Factory, we are constantly witness to the tension that organizations feel between leveraging their history and wanting to set their sights on the future.
+This can be extended to brands, which in many cases are the same with their parent organization.

 Let’s consider some iconic brands for a moment.
 We all know them: Coca-Cola, John Deere, Wells Fargo, Nike, and the list goes on.